Criminal Law >> Iowa Criminal Process

 The Iowa Rules of Criminal Procedure specify a time for filing pretrial motions.
 If you want to claim that you have an alibi or that you were insane at the time the alleged offense was committed, your attorney will need to notify the court about these claims during the time permitted for pretrial motions.

 You can file for “discovery” in your case.
 If you file for discovery in a criminal case, you open the door for “reciprocal discovery,” in which the state has the right to collect certain information from you.

-If you file for discovery, you and your lawyer will get certain information from the state, such as police reports and the names of witnesses they intend to introduce if the case goes to trial.
+If you file for discovery, you and your lawyer will get certain information from the State.

 Depositions may happen during discovery.
 Depositions are done under oath.
 During depositions, your defense lawyer and/or the state’s attorneys may ask witnesses questions.
 A court reporter comes in and makes an official transcript of these questions and answers.
 Deposition transcripts may be used as evidence at trial.